Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: SemInfo Maximization via TreeCRF Model

-We apply the SemInfo maximization objective to PCFG induction models by maximizing Equation~\ref{eq:loss}.
-We consider the PCFG parser a one-step reinforcement learning policy and consider the SemInfo value $I(t, Sem(x))$ the reward function.
-We model the parser using the TreeCRF model derived from the TreeMBR decoding algorithm.
-We choose the TreeCRF model because we can efficiently sample from the tree distribution and calculate the entropy.
-We apply the REINFORCE algorithm with average baseline \citep{Williams_1992} and maximum entropy regularization \citep{Ziebart2008MaximumEI} to maximize the expected SemInfo.
-We also include the traditional LL term $\log Z(x)$ in Equation~\ref{eq:loss} because we found the inclusion significantly stabilizes the training process.
-The stabilization might be related to the correlation between LL values and parsing accuracy at the early training stage, as we will discuss in Section~\ref{sec:corpus-level-correlation}.
+We apply the REINFORCE algorithm with average baseline \citep{DBLP:journals/ml/Williams92} to facilitate the training.
+We include the maximum entropy regularization \citep{Ziebart2008MaximumEI} and the traditional LL term $\log Z(x)$ in the training.
+Notably, the LL term significantly stabilizes the training process.
+This stabilization effect may be related to the strong correlation between LL values and parsing accuracy at the early training stage, as discussed in Section~\ref{sec:corpus-level-correlation}. \begin{small}